-Be sure to take advantage of our Monthly Special!
+Be sure to take advantage of our Monthly Wisdom Teeth Special!

 Yes Wisdom Teeth Removal is all we do!
-Our office is dedicated exclusively to the painless and efficient removal of wisdom teeth.
+Our offices are dedicated exclusively to the painless and efficient removal of wisdom teeth.
 (We don't do dental implants or any other types of oral surgery!)
 When we say Wisdom Teeth Only....that is exactly what we mean.
+Don't be fooled by those out there claiming to be the best guys in the business, they simply do not have the experience as Dr Wisdom Teeth.
 By concentrating on this single aspect of dental health, we have become very good at what we do!
 Our skill, training and years of professional experience means you can trust the experts at Dr. Wisdom Teeth!

 We aim to serve!
 You can have confidence in our years of professional experience and we try to be where you are!
 Dr. Hendrickson performs wisdom tooth removal in offices located in Provo, Salt Lake City and Layton, Utah.
 We also have an office in St. George, Utah which is not too far if you live in Henderson, Nevada or Las Vegas, Nevada to take advantage of our excellent savings to decrease your cost of tooth extraction.
 Call us today to make your appointment or use the form to the right and we will call you immediately!
 (During office hours, of course!)

 Wisdom teeth removal does not have to be expensive!
 We know that you want your hard earned dollars to go as far as possible.
 Especially in this economy!
 Click here for more information.